Feng Feng (footballer)

-Feng Feng (冯峰) (born December 22, 1968) is a Chinese assistant coach and a retired football player.
+Feng Feng (冯峰) (born December 22, 1968) is a Chinese football coach and a former football player.

 Club career

 Feng Feng would start his football career with the Bayi Football Team before he had the chance to join his hometown team Guangzhou Apollo in 1994.
 With his new team he would experience full professionalism and his most productive period of his whole career when he was part of the squad that came runners-up in the 1994 league title.
 After several further seasons without improving upon the runners-up position Feng was allowed to leave for Sichuan Quanxing and then nearing the end of the career he would decide to move to his wife's hometown of Chengdu where he joined second tier club Chengdu Wuniu where he eventually retired.

 Coaching career

 After he retired Feng would go to the United Kingdom and study in Sheffield to become a coach.
 When he finished he would gain a position at Sheffield United as an assistant coach of the youth team.
 When Sheffield United purchased one of Feng's previous clubs Chengdu Wuniu many expected his connections with the team would see him promoted to the Head coach position, however he took over the assistant coach of the renamed Chengdu Blades where he has remained despite seeing several other managers come and go.
 After a short spell in Shenzhen Ruby, Feng became the assistant coach of China League One side Guangdong Sunray Cave on 3 January 2013.